 - Use a welcome email (or series).

 - Have a re-engagement program and use it.

 - If someone still doesn’t engage after a set number of attempts, let the unengaged go.

 - Make sure your unsubscribe link is easy to find and the process easy to do (as in one click).

 - Monitor your email analytics for deliverability trends.

 - Regularly pay attention to your sender reputation.

+Use the BlackBox Forever Free Plan to test the cleanliness of your list.
+The higher the match rate, the dirtier your list.
 Fall shows us how beautiful it is to let things go.
-It’s also an ideal time to shed the old emails from your list, scrub it clean for the benefit of your sender reputation--and your subscribers too.
+It’s also an ideal time to shed the old emails from your list, scrub it clean for the benefit of your sender reputation--and revive your response rates.